 Not to get all philosophical on you here, but there are so many people that waste the time we have here on this planet.
-Everyone is guilty of this, and it’s not something to fret over, but it’s something that deserves thought.
+Everyone is guilty of this, and it’s not something to fret over, but it deserves some thought.

-Don’t get me wrong, I’m not trying to assert that diet is unimportant and shouldn’t be an area of focus in your life.
+Don’t get me wrong, I’m not asserting that diet is unimportant and shouldn’t be an area of focus in your life.
 I’m saying that it should never take priority over aspects of life such as healthy relationships with family and close friends.

-This is a fairly sensitive topic for me because I’ve ruined plenty of friendships due to my growing obsession with my diet.
-I wouldn’t go out on Fridays because I knew that I would miss a meal, or that I wouldn’t eat ‘healthy’, and I wouldn’t eat dinner with my family because the food was on my ‘banned’ list.
+This is a sensitive topic for me because I’ve ruined plenty of relationships due to a growing obsession with my diet.
+I wouldn’t go out on Fridays because I knew that I would miss a meal or that I wouldn’t eat ‘healthy’, and I wouldn’t eat dinner with my family because the food was on my ‘banned’ list.

-Of course, this is an extreme example, but it can happen.
-Don’t let an obsession with diet get in the way of healthy relationships.
+Of course, this is an extreme example, but it is becoming increasingly common.
+Don’t let an obsession with your diet get in the way of healthy relationships.
 Eat mama’s cooking, go out with friends, enjoy the little things.

 2. Obsession Causes Undue Stress

-Recent research has shown that obsession over diet leads to overall systemic stress, which can have negative effects on metabolism and insulin levels; further showing how powerful the mind really is.
+Recent research has shown that diet-induced obsession leads to overall systemic stress, which can have negative effects on metabolism and insulin/blood sugar levels; further showing how powerful the mind is.
 An article I read recently showed that simple relaxation techniques can improve “expression of genes involved in immune function, energy metabolism and insulin secretion.”
 (You can check out the full article here.)

-If you spend half of your day thinking about your next meal or worrying about eating carbohydrates because you don’t want to spike insulin, you’re doing more than just wasting time.
+If you spend half of your day thinking about your next meal or worrying about eating carbohydrates because you don’t want to spike insulin levels, you’re doing more than just wasting time.